Road cycling - Ronda & the white villages

 Looking for a week of training in a stunning, hilly region in southern Spain?
 Then this is for you.
 You’ll spend the first few days cycling from the lively Andalusian town of Ronda, before heading to your second location in the picturesque white village of Grazalema.
 From Grazalema, you can enjoy two more day rides.
 On the final day, you’ll return to Ronda via a different route.

 You’ll be in mountainous terrain, so by the end of the week, you’ll have tackled plenty of elevation.
 However, this cycling holiday lets you choose your intensity level.
 You can opt for shorter (or longer) daily distances or even skip a day of cycling.
-For the cycling days, we’ve carefully selected quiet secondary roads with smooth asphalt.
-Drivers in the area are known for their courtesy towards cyclists.
+For the cycling days, we’ve carefully selected quiet secondary roads with smooth asphalt and low traffic.
 Another advantage of this trip is that you won’t need to pack your bags every day.

 Your journey begins in Ronda, a city rich in Moorish influences and home to the impressive Tajo Gorge.
 From here, you cycle north through rolling landscapes to unique villages such as Setenil, where houses are built into the rocks, and the charming Olvera, known for its scenic hilltop views.
 Along the way, you’ll enjoy the tranquility and open spaces of quiet backroads.